 Build your presence on LinkedIn to find jobs, connect with others, and much more.

 LinkedIn is a popular professional networking site that boasts 875 million members worldwide.
-It first launched in 2003 as a platform to create and strengthen business connections, and has since grown to be a powerful tool for professional development [1].
-You can search and apply for jobs on LinkedIn, network with others in your field, and perhaps mostly importantly, cultivate your personal brand by quickly and clearly explaining what sets you apart from other professionals in your industry.
+It first launched in 2003 as a platform to create and strengthen business connections and has since grown to be a powerful tool for professional development [1].
+You can search and apply for jobs on LinkedIn, network with others in your field, and cultivate your personal brand.

 LinkedIn has also become a place many recruiters go to learn more about candidates, and where you can reach out to recruiters and other professionals about relevant job openings to increase your chances of landing an interview.
-This is all to say, building a presence on the site can be beneficial when you're interested in finding new opportunities.
+Building a presence on the site can be beneficial when you're interested in finding new opportunities.

-In this article, we'll go over the primary ways you can use LinkedIn to further your career.
+In this article, we'll go over the ways you can use LinkedIn to further your career.

 Having a presence on LinkedIn can be valuable.
 As you go about applying for jobs, recruiters, hiring managers, and others may search for you, and a LinkedIn profile is an excellent way to summarize who you are, what you're interested in, and what you've done.
 You can upload your photo, write an eye-catching summary, list your previous work experience as you would on a resume, and add your education (including professional certificates).